fabiommendes/craftinginterpreters/book/inheritance.md

 </aside>

 We did all of that from scratch, with no external dependencies or magic tools.
-Just you and I, our respective text editors, a couple of collection classes in the Java standard library, and the JVM runtime.
+Just you and I, our respective text editors, and a couple of classes in the Python standard library.

 This marks the end of Part II, but not the end of the book.
 Take a break.
 Maybe write a few fun Lox programs and run them in your interpreter.
 (You may want to